Erdogan pledges to bring inflation down to single digits - ExBulletin

 Erdogan pledges to bring inflation down to single digits

-“Whatever the reason, we are sorry that our citizens are faced with such an image,” Erdogan said at a press conference after a cabinet meeting.
+“Nonetheless, as a government that has succeeded in reducing inflation to 6%, we will repeat our success in protecting Turkish citizens from financial problems,” Erdogan added, stressing that the government is taking the necessary measures to combat the inflation.

-The government is determined to bring inflation down to single digits as soon as possible, he said, recalling that they had managed to reduce to 6% in the past, reports the Xinhua news agency.
+Erdogan is committed to supporting families, workers, students and retirees with an assistance program that includes financial assistance for gas bills and salary increases.

-The country’s officials and retirees will be supported by new economic measures, he said.
+The president stressed that Turkish officials and pensioners will be supported by new economic measures.

-Erdogan said they would increase civil servants’ salaries by 30.5% and guarantee an increase in retiree pensions according to the level of inflation.
+“The total salary increase for civil servants will be 30.5% and our retired citizens will see their pensions increase according to the level of inflation,” he said.

 Sources